ernestwisniewski/kbin/docs/admin_guide.md

 ### Captcha (optional)

 Go to [hcaptcha.com](https://www.hcaptcha.com) and create a free account.
 Make a sitekey and a secret.
 Add domain.tld to the sitekey.
+Optionally, increase the difficulty threshold.
+Making it even harder for bots.

 Edit your `.env` file: